Why the FTC Is Better Than the FEIE for Many U.S. Expats

 Reason #2 – if you have dependents, you may get a refund!

 US expats who claim the FEIE are ineligible to claim the Additional Child Tax Credit (‘ACTC’).
-For tax year 2023, the Additional Child Tax Credit is a refundable tax credit of up to $1,600 per child (2019 amounts).
+For tax year 2025, the Additional Child Tax Credit is a refundable tax credit of up to $1,700 per child (tax year 2025 amounts).

 However, claiming the FTC allows expats to still claim the Additional Child Tax Credit, creating a bigger refund!
 Let’s illustrate this with an example: